 Plus one option from:

-For management positions, you will need to obtain experience within a range of aviation functions including customer service, admin roles (which supports students with communication skills and data analysis as well as providing students with more knowledge of the context of aviation) and working in teams.
+For management positions, you will need to obtain experience within a range of aviation functions including customer service, admin roles (which support you with communication skills and data analysis as well as providing more knowledge of the context of aviation) and working in teams.

-Please note: Security clearances in aviation are outside the control of UCB.
+Please note: Security clearances and airside access are outside the control of UCB.
+Typically, ground operators may limit airside access to some employees.
 The basic criteria for security clearance is verification of the following four elements: